Quasi-Bayes properties of a recursive procedure for mixtures: Introduction

-\cite{newtonQuintanaZhang1998} propose the recursive rule (\ref{eq:newton}) in applications to interval censored data and mixtures of Markov chains, further developed and extended, together with theoretical properties, by \cite{newtonZhang1999}.
-Theoretical properties have been studied from a frequentist viewpoint: that is, regarding $G_n$ as an estimator of the mixing distribution, under the assumption that the data are independent and identically distributed (i.i.d.) according to a true (identifiable) mixture model $f_{G_{true}}$. \cite{smithMakov1978} prove frequentist consistency of their recursive estimator, for finite mixtures, using stochastic approximation techniques. \cite{martinGhosh2008} shed light on the connection with stochastic approximation, thus relating frequentist consistency of the algorithm to the convergence properties of stochastic approximation sequences.
-They prove consistency of $G_n$ for a discrete $G_{true}$ with known atoms, and extend to the case of mixture kernels with an unknown common parameter. \cite{ghoshTokdar2006} and \cite{tokdarMartinGhosh2009} prove frequentist weak consistency of the estimator (\ref{eq:newton}), under conditions on the mixture kernels, and give results on convergence in probability for a permutation-invariant version of it.
+Newton's rule was originally given in terms of densities, as above.
+The formulation (\ref{eq:newton}) is, however, more convenient for our purposes.

-Again, these results regard Newton's algorithm (\ref{eq:newton}) as a frequentist estimator.
-Its theoretical properties as an approximation of the computationally expensive Bayesian solution remain quite unsolved.
-One could argue that, when consistent, Newtons' estimator will asymptotically agree, almost surely with respect to the law of i.i.d. observations from a true $F_{G_{true}}$ ($F_{G_{true}}^\infty$-a.s.), with a consistent Bayesian estimator for $\tG$.
-But, also, with any other consistent estimator for $\tG$; which flattens their different nature.
-These results are important, and Newton's recursive estimator has the advantage of being computationally faster than other consistent estimators for the mixing distribution; but its Bayesian motivation is lost.
+\cite{newtonQuintanaZhang1998} first propose the recursive rule in the context of interval censored data and mixtures of Markov chains, further developed by \cite{newtonZhang1999}.
+Theoretical properties have been studied from a frequentist viewpoint, that is, regarding $G_n$ as an estimator of the mixing distribution under the assumption that the data are i.i.d. according to a true (identifiable) mixture model. \cite{smithMakov1978} prove frequentist consistency of their recursive estimator for finite mixtures, using stochastic approximation techniques. \cite{martinGhosh2008} shed light on the connection with stochastic approximation, thus relating frequentist consistency of the algorithm to the convergence properties of stochastic approximation sequences. \cite{ghoshTokdar2006} and \cite{tokdarMartinGhosh2009} prove frequentist weak consistency of the estimator (\ref{eq:newton}) under conditions on the mixture kernels.
+These results regard Newton's algorithm (\ref{eq:newton}) as a frequentist estimator.
+Its properties as an approximation of a computationally expensive Bayesian solution remain unknown.
+One could argue that, when consistent, Newtons' estimator will asymptotically agree, almost surely with respect to the law of i.i.d. observations from a true $F_{G_{true}}$, with a consistent Bayesian estimator for $\tG$.
+But this is also true for any other consistent estimator of $\tG$, making them indistinguishable under this criterion.
+Newton's recursive estimator has the advantage of being computationally faster than other consistent estimators for the mixing distribution, but its Bayesian motivation is lost.